 Other transportation comes in the form of flights.
 The flight takes around half an hour from Kathmandu to Lukla.
 The one-way ticket cost for this 30-min flight costs $165 (16500 rupees).

-But if you want to make your way to Everest via Helicopter than it is a bit expensive.
+But if you want to make your way to Everest via Helicopter then it is a bit expensive.

 Because the lodges along the trail don’t make money from the rooms.
 They make money from food.

-Almost all tea houses along the trail have simple requirement that you if you eat food, you will get special discount for the room.
+Almost all tea houses along the trail have a simple requirement that if you eat food, you will get a special discount for the room.

 Some of the teahouses even don’t charge for the room at all, only charge for the food that you will eat.

 Along the trail, the accommodation is basic: rooms have two single beds and blankets are also available.
-But still, you can bring the sleeping bag, as it gets very cold at night.
+But still, you can bring a sleeping bag, as it gets very cold at night.

-In trekking route, you can get all kind of foods from Dal Bhaat to continental dishes.
+On the trekking route, you can get all kinds of foods from Dal Bhaat to continental dishes.
 Most of the tea houses serve the traditional Nepali meal Dal Bhat (rice and lentils).

-Also, the variety of items such as rice, vegetables, noodles, potatoes, and soup are also served.
+Also, a variety of items such as rice, vegetables, noodles, potatoes, and soup are also served.
 Some have western food such as pizza, pasta, and french fries.

-But you are not recommended to eat any kinds of the meat at higher altitudes.
+But you are not recommended to eat any kind of meat at higher altitudes.
 As in this region, any animals are not allowed to kill.
-So, porters carried this meat for 2-3 days from lowland.
+So, porters carried this meat for 2-3 days from the lowland.
 If you don’t want to get ill then you can have vegetarian food and eggs for some time.

-You can get all kind of drinks in trekking route.
-Mineral water, boiled water or purified water is best.
+You can get all kinds of drinks on the trekking route.
+Mineral water, boiled water, or purified water is best.
 The cost of water starts at $1 (100 rupees) for 1.5ltr and is $3 (300 rupees) at Gorakshep.
 So, you can save about $100 (10000 rupees) by using water purifier tablets to sterilize tap water for drinking.

-All kind of cold drinks and beers are available in the tea houses.
-But there is also the chance of altitude sickness when you drink alcohols at high altitudes.
+All kinds of cold drinks and beers are available in the tea houses.
+But there is also the chance of altitude sickness when you drink alcohol at high altitudes.

-Throughout the trekking trail, you will be accompanied by English speaking guide.
-They are very helpful, kind and dedicated towards their duty.
+Throughout the trekking trail, you will be accompanied by an English speaking guide.
+They are very helpful, kind, and dedicated towards their duty.
 They organize everything in advance and lead you along the trail.

 The standard daily rate of hiring a skilled Nepali guide in Lukla range from $30 (3000 rupees) to $40 (4000 rupees).